-As a contractor who specialises in Sheet Piling, Aarsleff’s work revolves around certain key construction features: steel intensive and permanent basements; permanent retaining walls; temporary sheet piling; conventional and marine sheet piling; steel bearing pile foundations; and temporary and permanent anchors.
+As a contractor who specialises in Sheet Piling, Aarsleff’s work revolves around certain key construction features: sheet pile basements; permanent retaining walls; temporary sheet piling; conventional and marine sheet piling; steel bearing pile foundations; and temporary and permanent anchors.
 Our methodologies include the use of techniques such as silent, vibration-free piling and telescopic leader rigs, as well as conventional driving equipment.

-Sheet Piling Contractor Aarsleff Ground Engineering, offer the following Sheet Piling solutions:
+Sheet Piling Contractor Aarsleff Ground Engineering, offer the following specialist retaining wall solutions:

 - Propped Walls